apigee/ansible-opdk-accelerator/README-CYGWIN.md

     tar -xvf PyYAML-3.10.tar.gz && tar -xvf Jinja2-2.6.tar.gz

 Change directory into each of the expanded folders and run `python setup.py install` to install each package.

+# Configuring Pip on Cygwin
+Pip does not work by default on Cygwin.
+Please follow these steps to ensure pip is configured correctly:

+    python -m ensure pip

 # Reference
 [Running Ansible within Windows](https://www.jeffgeerling.com/blog/running-ansible-within-windows)